Korku language: Personal pronouns

 Personal pronouns in Korku show different number and gender patterns depending on the person.
-The first person (“I, we”) distinguishes not only the three numbers but also whether the hearer is included (“all of us”) or excluded (“us, but not you”) in the communicative context.
-The second person (“you, you all”) only encodes number, whereas the third person (“s/he, they”) distinguishes gender, and number for animate nouns.
+The first person ("I, we") distinguishes not only the three numbers but also whether the hearer is included ("all of us") or excluded ("us, but not you") in the communicative context.
+The second person ("you, you all") only encodes number, whereas the third person ("s/he, they") distinguishes gender, and number for animate nouns.

 Demonstratives

-In Korku, demonstratives (e.g. “this, that, those”) encode not only distance (e.g. “here and there”) but also gender and number.
+In Korku, demonstratives (e.g. "this, that, those") encode not only distance (e.g. "here and there") but also gender and number.
 Unlike English, which only distinguishes between a single proximal (this) and distal (that) spatial references, Korku demonstratives encode four levels of proximity to the speaker (i.e. ‘very close’ vs. ‘close’ vs. ‘far’ vs. ‘very far’), plus a fifth distinction, when one is pinpointing.
 The table below illustrates the forms used in Korku.

+Derivation

+In Korku, the infix -nV- is sometimes injected into verbs to derive nouns.
+This method is no longer productive as compared to the Kherwarian languages and other Munda lects.